dharshiniramesh1009/Linear-Block-Code/README.md

 ## AIM:

-Write a simple python program to Generate Matrix, Codeword, Hamming weight, Syndrome matrix and find the error on received codeword using Linear block code.
+Write a simple python program to Generate Matrix, Codeword, Hamming weight, Syndrome matrix and find the error on received codeword using Linear block code

 ## TOOLS REQUIRED:
 Python IDE with Numpy and Scipy